stellar/js-stellar-wallets/plans/DelegatedSigning.md

  * I'm not sure how to inject and watch a specific memo ID.
  */
 generateTransactionURI({}: {
-  // note that the function is going to append our new memo code to whatever is in here
+  // note that the function is going to append our new memo id to the transaction
   transaction: Transaction;

   // Since we're adding a memo to the TX, this function has to sign the URI